mohanmca/MohanLearningGround/src/main/md/Tools/Sql/Sql.md

 ```
     select  c.name as Customers from Customers c left outer join Orders o on c.id=o.customerId where  o.id is null
 ```

-## SQL - Group by vs where and Having
-1. GROUP BY clause is executed after the WHERE clause is executed
-2. Having is filter for group-by clause
-   1. we can also use function such as HAVING MIN(Sales.sale_date)

 ## Find male employees whose City is London
 ```SQL